Irshadmeer/INS-group/content/research/research_area_5/index.md

 ### Conclusion

-6G and Beyond Networks research is at the forefront of shaping the future of mobile communication networks.
+Cloud and AI Native Network Architectures is at the forefront of shaping the future of mobile communication networks.
 By exploring innovative architectures such as V-CRAN and leveraging machine learning-driven solutions, along with advancements in softwarization, cloudification, and densification, researchers aim to create more efficient, scalable, and adaptive network infrastructures to meet the evolving demands of future generations of wireless communication.

-For more information about 6G and Beyond Networks research and related projects, please explore our [Research Areas](#) section.
+For more information about Cloud and AI Native Network Architectures research and related projects, please explore our [Research Areas](#) section.